-With the final results of Goleta City Council race having been certified, I'm very honored and grateful for the confidence of Goleta voters who have supported my reelection.
+With the final results of Goleta City Council race having been certified, I'm very honored and grateful for the confidence of the 8,965 Goleta voters who supported my reelection.
 I look forward to continuing to work hard for the benefit of everyone in our City.
 We have a lot of work ahead, and there's no time to waste.
 Recovering from the ongoing economic impacts of COVID-19 is a top priority, and I will continue to work on maintaining our transportation infrastructure, protecting our natural resources, improving Old Town, encouraging affordable housing, and moving toward a sustainable energy system.

 Thank you to all my supporters -- those of you who contributed your time and money to my campaign.
 I am very grateful for the 150+ individual donors to my campaign and the dozens of volunteers who helped spread my message to the voters of Goleta.
 I could not have done it without you.